 If you’re anything like me, witnessing all facets of our society becoming imperiled by ongoing crises has prompted questions like “What’s going to become of my industry?”
 Amid this destabilization, you might also wisely be asking “What new skills can I teach myself during quarantine?”
 These are important questions without easy answers, and it’s so easy to feel isolated right now.
-So consider joining our community of 200+ alumni from the first two sessions — folks spanning all instrument groups and all phases of their careers — who registered to refine their methods of efficient practicing, gain tools to make sound decisions about their futures, and ultimately choose how to respond to radical change.
+So consider joining our community of 400+ alumni from the first four sessions — folks spanning all instrument groups and all phases of their careers — who registered to refine their methods of efficient practicing, gain tools to make sound decisions about their futures, and ultimately choose how to respond to radical change.

 “Deliberate practice” is the scientific method applied to your craft.
 And since we musicians inherently possess diverse skills, I believe deepening and broadening these skills is one of the best ways to ensure your own nimble adaptability in the Covid era.
 You can more easily pivot according to your circumstances.
 While leading these sessions, I draw upon my experience as both Met timpanist (7 years) and physics-trained nanotechnologist (10 years prior) to demonstrate the broad applicability of our musician’s skills.
 Driving home this message, we’re including a featured guest Q&A with Dr. Mark Almond, associate principal horn of the San Francisco Symphony, former medical doctor, and current Covid researcher.
 You'll come away understanding the deliberate practice framework and its abundant applications…and our alumni have already attested that they feel better equipped to tackle the uncertainty of the coming months.

 What Is the Deliberate Practice Bootcamp Online?